MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 # Using an Extension INF File

 Starting in Windows 10, you can extend a driver package INF file's functionality by providing an additional INF file called an extension INF.
-Typically, a component maker provides a primary INF, and then a system builder provides an extension INF that supplements and in some cases overrides the configuration and settings of the primary INF.
+In one common scenario, a device manufacturer (IHV) provides a base driver and a primary INF, and then a system builder (OEM) provides an extension INF that supplements and in some cases overrides the configuration and settings of the primary INF.

 The extension INF might modify some of the settings, such as customizing the device friendly name, modifying a hardware configuration setting, or adding a filter driver.

+Primary and extension INFs for the same device can be updated independently by different organizations.

 You can associate multiple extension INFs with the same device.